mitchchn/chbs/README.md

 __2014-04-22: v0.2__

-- __Major new feature:__ correcthorse.py is now implements __digital signature verification__ by default.
-Random number data is already sent over the pipes encrypted with 4096-bit SSL, but now each request also comes with an SHA-512 hash signed by RANDOM.org.
+__Major new feature:__ correcthorse.py now implements __digital signature verification__ by default.
+All random number data is already sent over the pipes encrypted with 4096-bit SSL, but now each request also comes with an SHA-512 hash signed by RANDOM.org.
 Verifying that hash lets correcthorse.py guard against tampering and man-in-the-middle attacks.

 - Removed the external dependency on python-jsonrpc
 - Rebuilt number generation code in a new API: randomapi